accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Identify the identification (authentication) and control functions on the screen that are based on the use of biological characteristics (e.g. voice recognition, fingerprint, facial recognition).
+1. Locate on the screen the identification (authentication) and control functions that are based on the use of biological characteristics (e.g. voice recognition, fingerprint, facial recognition).
 1. Check that there is an alternative method of performing the action, for example
 	- for an authentication feature that uses fingerprint recognition, a button is available on the login screen to access password entry instead.
 	- for authentication functionality that involves voice recognition, the application also offers fingerprint recognition (if the alternative method also relies on a biological characteristic, it is desirable that it does not involve a similar biological characteristic.
 For example, if the initial method involves voice, the alternative method should not involve voice)